 In the next half of 2018, innovation in payments will be centered on producing payment ecosystems.
 Payment ecosystems that integrate the POS payment application with a multitude of apps and services that enable merchants to shape new customer services and expand their capabilities and revenue generation opportunities.

-Merchants, many of whom are seasoned consumers of apps and smartphones, are on the lookout for more value out of their payment solutions.
+.
 But the truth is, merchants don’t have the time or patience to experiment with a countless number of apps to produce their own integrated business suites.

 They will be looking to banks, acquirers and ISOs to help them make sense of these newfound capabilities.
 These service providers need to evolve their functions to that of reputable business consultants, able to curate a package of value-added business apps and solutions that solve everyday issues for merchants.

 It’s tough for SMBs, as issues are multiplying: they need to have the ability to supply customers with a frictionless shopping experience, the same as supplied by ecommerce competitors; many desire to have the ability to give their very own eServices which range from online ordering, promotion and bookings to bill payment.
 Additionally, they wish to control their particular point of sale as efficiently as big retailers, with easy integration of purchases, payments and inventory management information.
 Why shouldn’t they have ready access to analytics and reporting from the same platform on which they do everything else?